Dr Argyro (Iro) Ioannou - CPsychol, HCPC, UKCP

 About me

 I am an experienced and fully accredited Counselling Psychologist (CPsychol & HCPC), Psychotherapist (UKCP reg.) and Clinical Supervisor.
-I am currently working as a psychotherapist in the NHS, with clients that face life-changing health issues, and in private practice.
+I have experience working as a psychotherapist in the NHS and in private practice.
 I am also providing clinical supervision to trainees of Counselling Psychology and Psychotherapy programmes.

 The therapeutic process: